Programming includes individual and small group activities that cover the following developmental domains:

 Schemas may vary from child to child and at times may be very obvious.
 Schemas become stronger through active exploration, movement, thinking and investigation.
 By observing and documenting what the children are doing, it allows us to understand what schema they are interested and we can provide materials to further build on their exploration.

-The words challenging play may be scary to parents/guardians when you hear them without explanation.
-Challenging play can be very beneficial to children’s overall development.
+Risky Play may be scary to parents/guardians when you hear it without explanation.
+Risky play can be very beneficial to children’s overall development.
 It helps children further all aspects of development, without even knowing how great it is for them!
-Like mentioned above, it can be frightening to some; with rules, guidelines, and a reasonable “comfort zone” challenging play can be done safely.
+Like mentioned above, it can be frightening to some; with rules, guidelines, and a reasonable “comfort zone” risky play can be done safely.

-It is such an important component of children’s lives, and if we permit it or not children will find a way to do it or do it behind our backs.
-If we embrace challenging play, by teaching and supervising children we can definitely ensure their safety while furthering their development.
+It is such an important component of children’s lives, and whether we permit it or not, children will find a way to do it or do it behind our backs.
+If we embrace risky play by teaching and supervising children we can definitely ensure their safety while furthering their development.
+There are so many benefits to risky play.
+Most times, children only do what they are comfortable with.
+Children also learn their limits when you give them the opportunity to try.
+Children are given a sense of accomplishment when they succeed, which provides them with an intrinsic reward.

-Allowing challenging play allows us to teach children how certain situations can be made safer while still being enjoyable.
+Allowing risky play allows us to teach children how certain situations can be made safer while still being enjoyable.

 Every individual has their own level of comfort, this goes for children and adults.
 Typically speaking, individuals will not exceed their comfort zone unless they feel ready for the challenge and are prepared to do so.